gangaram-tii/system-hardening-with-nixos/README.md

 services.jellyfin.openFirewall = true;
 ```

 which will open the required TCP ports.

-Firewall rules may be over written by docker container.
+Firewall rules may be over written by docker containers too.
 So one should use these configurations carefully.

 You can craft IPTables rules to permit or deny packets to/from specific IP addresses.
 For NixOS Firewall options, refer to the link provided below: